 In regard to its deeply rooted history, the way it's misreported in the media, and the way we talk about it, Blay shares an outlook on skin bleaching that everyone needs to hear.
 Keep reading to hear what she has to say.

 "My family is from Ghana.
 I grew up in New Orleans.
 I've always been acutely aware of colorism and how it functions.
 My maternal aunt passed away in her late 50s unexpectedly.
 Doctors said it was dementia, and I suspect it was because most of her adult life she bleached her skin.
-I wanted to investigate what the connection was between skin-bleaching products and health.
-I wanted to know the implications and impact skin bleaching had on people's health.
+I wanted to investigate what the connection was between skin-bleaching products and health and I wanted to know the implications and impact it had on people.

 "Our skin is dark for a reason, especially if you live in Africa.
-We need melanin to protect us from the sun's rage.
+We need melanin to protect us from the sun's rays.
 When you use a chemical and ask your body to stop making the melanin, there are health implications.
 Your body can't be protected.
 In West Africa, we're seeing pathologies that aren't ours, like skin cancer.
-Historically, skin cancer is not as common within black people because of our melanin.
+Historically, skin cancer is not as common among Black people because of our melanin.
 When we stop making melanin, we start suffering from skin cancer."
 That said, all skin types and tones can get skin cancer, irrespective of melanin or bleaching and therefore everyone should get skin checks as part of annual health visits.

 The History of Skin Bleaching